 Items in this collection are protected by applicable copyright laws.

 Henry J. ("Jack" or "Harry") Hefner, Jr. was born on April 14, 1895, in Sherman, Texas, to Henry J. Hefner, Sr. and Sarah A. Hefner.
 He grew up in Sherman and later moved to Houston, where he worked as a ticket agent at the Galveston-Houston Electric Railway Company.
 He volunteered for the army on July 30, 1917, as a corporal in the signal corps of the 36th Division.
 He married Grace Mourer on June 30, 1918, and then was transferred to the headquarters of the 71st Infantry Brigade and sailed for France on July 15, 1918.
 While on tour, his division (the 36th) saw comabt at Mont Blanc and St. Etienne.
 In 1942, Hefner was drafted to serve during World War II.
 He died in February 1965.

-The Henry J. Hefner, Jr. Collection, collection 2011.1, James G. Gee Library Special Collections, Texas A
+The Henry J. Hefner, Jr. Collection, collection 2011.1, James G. Gee Library Special Collections, Texas A&M University-Commerce.